 When mentioning Offshore Wind Farms (OWF), the following are included: Meteorological Mast, Wind Turbine Generator (WTG) and Offshore Transformer / Sub-Station.

-It is recommended that each structure, where practicable, displays identification panels with black letters or numbers 1 meter high on a yellow background visible in all directions.
+It is recommended that each structure, where practicable, displays identification panels with black letters or numbers 1 metre high on a yellow background visible in all directions.
 These panels shall be easily visible in daylight as well as at night, either by using illumination or retro-reflecting material.
 If illuminated the light should be of an intensity which will not obscure AtoN or affect navigation in the vicinity.
-National Authorities may consider restricting the range that the identification panels need to be seen.
+Competent Authorities (AtoN) may consider restricting the range that the identification panels need to be seen and adjusting the size of the lettering as they consider appropriate.
+The font used for identification panels should give clear distinction between letters and numbers (eg ‘O’ and ‘0’ or ‘I’ and ‘1’) and should be consistent in height.
+Examples of fonts used are UK Transport Heavy and DIN 1451/1.

+In larger windfarms consideration should be given to marking the turbines with directional arrows to show vessels the quickest way out of the windfarm.
+Some Competent Authorities (AtoN) recommend using “Exit →” in black letters on a yellow background.

-The structures should be painted yellow all around from the level of HAT up to 15 metres.
+Fixed structures should be painted yellow all around from the level of HAT up to 15 metres.
 On a case-by-case assessment alternative marking, where applicable, may include horizontal yellow bands of not less than 2 metres in height and separation.
-The addition of retro-reflective material may be considered (see figure 1).
+The addition of yellow retro-reflective material may be considered (see figure 2).

 When using working lights, such as down lighting on ladders and access platforms, they must not reduce the conspicuity of marking lights.
 It is recommended these are extinguished when personnel are not working on, or at, the structure.

-National Authorities should consider that:
+Competent Authorities (AtoN) should consider that:

 OWF structures may affect shipborne and shore based radar systems, which in some cases through inherent system limitations, cause interference strong enough to produce significant degradation of the radar display;